emqx/emqx-docs/en_US/deploy/cluster/manual.md

 the join command should be executed on `s3` but **NOT** on `s1` or `s2`.

 ::: warning Warning
-Joinning another cluster will cause the node to leave the current.
+Joining another cluster will cause the node to leave any current cluster it may be part of.
 :::

 Query the cluster status on any node: